GoogleChrome/dialog-polyfill/README.md

 ### Steps

-1. Include the JavaScript, followed by the CSS in the `<head>` of your document.
+1. Include the CSS in the `<head>` of your document, and the Javascript anywhere before referencing `dialogPolyfill`.
 2. Create your dialog elements within the document.
 See [limitations](#limitations) for more details.
 3. Register the elements using `dialogPolyfill.registerDialog()`, passing it one node at a time.
 This polyfill won't replace native support.
 4. Use your `<dialog>` elements!